waseemtannous/DroneSimulation/README.md

 I've been working on receiving the video stream from the drone and display it in Unity.
 This week, I used the OpenCV for Unity library to decode the video stream and display it on a plane object in Unity.
 I used the VideoCapture component to capture the video stream from the drone and the MatToTexture component to convert the Mat object to a Texture2D object which was then attached to a Material object that was put on a plane object.
 This approach didn't work as expected.
 The video stream was not displayed on the plane object.
 I tried to debug it but couldn't figure out why it's not working.
 I've been reading through lots of articles and documentation on the internet to understand how to do this.

+I also tried reading an image from a local file and displaying it on the plane object.
+This worked.
+I read the image and converted it into bytes array to load it into the Texture2D object.
+Maybe the problem is with the video stream data.
+I'll try to figure it out in the next few days.

 total hours: 10 hours